 Unlike some towns, Hessel isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hessel are a mix of both white- and blue-collar jobs.
 Overall, Hessel is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Hessel who work in food service (11.85%), sales jobs (10.47%), and healthcare (8.23%).

-The percentage of adults in Hessel who are college-educated is close to the national average for all communities of 21.84%: 19.23% of the adults in Hessel have a bachelor's degree or advanced degree.
+In terms of college education, Hessel is nearly on par with the US average for all cities of 21.84%: 19.23% of adults 25 and older in Hessel have a bachelor's degree or advanced degree.

 Hessel is a very ethnically-diverse town.
 The people who call Hessel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hessel residents report their race to be White, followed by Native American.
 Important ancestries of people in Hessel include German, English, Irish, Polish, and Italian.